 The figure below depicts the beam forming process, with all the Doppler beams obtained from the transmitted burst of pulses.

 Doppler beams obtained from a burst of pulses.
 Credit: S.Dinardo ESA

 After the Doppler beams have been created, stacks are formed.
 A stack is the collection of all the beams that have illuminated the same Doppler cell.

-Multiple contributions from different bursts conforming one stack.
+Multiple contributions from different bursts conforming to one stack.
 Credit: S.Dinardo ESA

-In the picture above, a L1B waveform is shown together with the isardSAT ocean retracker.
-The outputs of a retracker can be:
+In the picture above, an L1B waveform is shown together with the ocean retracker.
+Outputs of an analytical retracker are:

 Furthermore, wind velocity can also be extracted from the backscattering coefficient.

 Empirical retrackers focus on the statistics of the waveform not considering the processing from which the L1B waveform has been created.
 Such retrackers follow mathematical formulations to parametrized the waveform and allow to estimate the epoch and the amplitude.
 Such retrackers (e.g. the OCOG, discussed 5.2.2 Data processing) provide very good results in the inland water domain (lakes and rivers)